Craig Charles: Early career

 Charles began his career as a contemporary and urban performance poet on the British cabaret circuit.
 His performances were considered original, with Charles described as having a natural ironic wit which appealed to talent scouts.
 In 1981, Charles climbed on stage at a Teardrop Explodes concert and recited a humorous, but derogatory, poem about the band's singer, Julian Cope.
-He was invited to open subsequent gigs for the group and went on to perform as a support act in pubs and clubs for the following three years, and at events such as the Larks in the Park music festival at Sefton Park (1982).
-He performed poetry reading poems by Vladimir Mayakovsky, W. H. Auden, and E. E. Cummings, at Liverpool's Everyman Theatre (1983), with such poets as Roger McGough and Adrian Henri.
+Charles was invited to open subsequent gigs for the group, and went on to perform as a support act in pubs and clubs for the following three years, and at events such as the Larks in the Park music festival at Sefton Park (1982).
+He performed poetry reading poems by Vladimir Mayakovsky, W. H. Auden and E. E. Cummings, at Liverpool's Everyman Theatre (1983), with such poets as Roger McGough and Adrian Henri.

 Charles was involved in the Liverpool music scene, writing and singing lyrics for a number of local rock bands.
 In 1980, he played keyboards, bass and provided voice in the rock band Watt 4.
 He performed his political rap lyrics as a 'Wordsmith'.
 In 1983, Charles was invited to record a session on the John Peel BBC Radio show, performing his poems backed by a band.
 This was his first professional engagement.
 He recorded a further Peel Session in 1984.

-Charles realised he was using poetry as a vehicle for his sense of humour and progressed into stand-up comedy.
+Charles realised he was using poetry as a vehicle for his sense of humour, and progressed into stand-up comedy.
 He was part of the Red Wedge comedy tour in 1986, which aimed to raise awareness of the social problems of the time, in support of the Labour Party.
 He also performed his first one-man show in 1986, which premiered in Edinburgh, and then toured internationally.
 Charles was a guest on programmes including Janice Long's Radio 1 show, and he was a regular panellist on Ned Sherrin's chat show Loose Ends (1987–88) on BBC Radio 4.

 Television career

 Performance poetry

 Charles first appeared on television as the resident poet on the arts programme Riverside on BBC2 and on the day-time BBC1 chat show Pebble Mill at One.
 Charles was the resident poet on the Channel 4 programme Black on Black (1985) and its entertainment-based successor Club Mix (1986), and he appeared, weekly, as a John Cooper Clarke-style 'punk poet' on the BBC2 pop music programme Oxford Road Show (ORS).
 Charles performed his political poems as stand-up comedy on the late-night show Saturday Live (1985–87) and on the prime-time BBC1 chat show Wogan (1986–87), where he performed a topical poem in a weekly feature.
 He also appeared as a guest on shows including Open Air (1988).
 Charles included significant acting in his performance style, enabling him to put the emotion across.

-In September 2015, Charles performed his "epic" poem Scary Fairy and the Tales of the Dark Wood live with the BBC Philharmonic orchestra, in a concert to be broadcast on BBC Radio 2's Friday Night is Music Night at Halloween.
+In September 2015, Charles performed his "epic" poem Scary Fairy and the Tales of the Dark Wood live with the BBC Philharmonic orchestra, in a concert to be broadcast on BBC Radio 2's Friday Night Is Music Night at Halloween.